-The “Regional Elections Administration and Political Processes Strengthening Program (REAPPS) I” (2013-18) was designed with support from the United States Agency for International Development to address common challenges among Central and Eastern European and Eurasian societies.
+The “Regional Elections Administration and Political Processes Strengthening Program (REAPPS I)” (2013-18) was designed with support from the United States Agency for International Development to address common electoral and civic participation challenges among Central and Eastern European and Eurasian societies.
 These included defining the role of government, fostering political pluralism, stimulating civic participation and channeling internal conflict through political institutions to produce democratic outcomes to the challenges faced by transitioning democracies within Europe and Eurasia.

-- Deploy biannual election cybersecurity and cyber hygiene trainings in partnership with Tallinn Technical University and potentially the University of Oxford in the United Kingdom.
-This will allow EMBs to understand the critical challenges that they face and develop basic skills to mitigate key risks and vulnerabilities in this important and quickly changing space.
+- Deploy biannual election cybersecurity and cyber-hygiene trainings in partnership with Tallinn University of Technology and potentially the University of Oxford in the United Kingdom.
+This helps EMBs understand the critical challenges they face and develop basic skills to mitigate key risks and vulnerabilities.

-- Develop disinformation trainings for EMBs and civil society organizations to develop understanding of and resilience to disinformation campaigns and foreign influence campaigns in elections.
+- Deliver disinformation trainings for EMBs and civil society organizations to develop understanding of and resilience to disinformation campaigns and foreign influence campaigns in elections.

 - Monitor political finance and anti-corruption efforts through legal framework and political finance oversight.

-- Strengthen the leadership, integrity and institutional independence of EMBs through IFES Executive Curriculum in Electoral Leadership (iEXCEL) trainings; leadership programs for citizens in the electoral field; and technology-strengthening workshops, especially related to protecting elections’ cybersecurity.
+- Strengthen the leadership, integrity and institutional independence of EMBs through IFES Executive Curriculum in Electoral Leadership (iEXCEL) trainings, leadership programs for citizens in the electoral field, and technology-strengthening workshops, especially related to cybersecurity in elections.

-- Support electoral justice systems to promote effective and fair investigation and arbitration of electoral processes by supporting the annual Europe and Eurasia electoral jurisprudence network and annual meetings and conducting cross-national Building Resources in Democracy, Governance and Elections (BRIDGE) trainings on election dispute resolution.
+- Support electoral justice systems to promote effective and fair investigation and arbitration of electoral processes by supporting the annual meeting of the Europe and Eurasia electoral jurisprudence network and conducting cross-national Building Resources in Democracy, Governance and Elections (BRIDGE) trainings on election dispute resolution.